Movement Guide

 Works to move through

-Start with The Arnolfini Portrait.
-Then move to Melencolia I, compare Bosch with Bruegel, and finish with The Ambassadors.
-The sequence takes you from the room to the printed sheet, then to the widened world, and finally to public argument.
+A compact route runs from The Arnolfini Portrait to Melencolia I, then from Bosch beside Bruegel's Hunters in the Snow and The Harvesters to The Ambassadors.
+It moves from the room to the printed sheet, then to the widened world, and finally to public argument.

 Then try the art quiz.